Ways to Increase Gas Mileage of Full-Sized Chevy Trucks

 Full-sized Chevrolet truck gas mileage has increased over the years thanks to innovations such as the Active Fuel Management feature which switches the engine to run on four cylinders when idling and improvements in fuel injection systems.
 Still, there is clearly room for some improvement though.

-I own a 2008 four wheel drive, full size Chevy 1500 truck (gas model), crew cab with a 5.3 liter engine that I use for my job.
-For my around town vehicle my wife and I use our Toyota Prius but it won't carry equipment or handle muddy roads like my full sized Chevy.
+I own a 2008 four-wheel drive, full-size Chevy 1500 truck (gas model), crew cab with a 5.3-liter engine that I use for my job.
+For my around-town vehicle, my wife and I use our Toyota Prius but it won't carry equipment or handle muddy roads like my full-sized Chevy.
 When I first purchased the truck it only got around 17 miles per gallon on the highway.
 This did not make me very happy so I began to do some research and make some improvements.
-I now get from 20 to 23 miles per gallon on the highway and about 17 to 19 city.
-That's not ideal, but since my job requires a full sized truck it is pretty good compared to the fuel mileage of most models with V-8 engines, especially four wheel drive ones.
+I now get from 20-23 miles per gallon on the highway and about 17-19 city.
+That's not ideal, but since my job requires a full-sized truck it is pretty good compared to the fuel mileage of most models with V-8 engines, especially four-wheel-drive ones.

 Keep Your Air Filter Clean

 The issue of whether to change your factory air filter out with a "cold air intake" such as K&N is a hot one.
 You can get better mileage with more airflow, but only if you don't use the extra horsepower to hotrod.
 I recently switched my GM factory air filter to a washable K&N air filter partly because the OEM filters for my vehicle cost nearly $70.
 I can clean and recharge my K&N filter dozens of times for that price.
 I believe that switching to the higher volume air filter has increased my fuel mileage by about a half mile per gallon, though I would like to test that theory by switching back and forth over the course of several tanks of gas.